SevenShepherd/SevenShepherd.github.io/_posts/2023-02-19-essential-doctrine.markdown

 <span style="font-weight:bold;font-size:30px;color:Black;">IV.
 Monotheism</span>

-There is one one God.
 The scriptures speak for themselves.
+There is only one God.

 > <sup style="font-weight:bold;">5</sup> I am the Lord, and there is no other, **besides me there is no God**; I equip you, though you do not know me, &mdash; Isaiah 45:5 ESV